-For example, in the last sentence, the words “stench,” “rotting,” “garbage,” and “permeated” all carry emotional meaning.
+Some examples of connotation, in the last sentence, the words “stench,” “rotting,” “garbage,” and “permeated” all carry emotional meaning.
 There’s no dual meaning to these words, instead, it is their very definition that packs the punch.

 Stench is understood to be far worse than say “stink,” and rotting is far worse than say “newly thrown out.”
 Similarly, the word garbage has a more negative and disgusting association than its synonym, trash.
 Even though there’s not a play on the denotative meaning of these words, the negative emotional association comes from understanding that these words are far worse than words with synonymous meaning.

 And I don’t know about you, but the stench of rotting garbage permeating a face mask is far more disgusting than the smell of onions in my kitchen trash after Taco Tuesday, and even that is pretty bad!

 Think about the differences between the objective meaning and implied meaning of the following series of words: